 There are no events on at the Houses of Parliament today.
 The next event will be on the 13th June 2017.

-Alexa, Ask Parliament What's on in the lords
+Alexa, Ask Parliament What's on in the Lords

 There are no events on at the House of Lords today.
 The next event will be on the 13th June 2017.

-Alexa, Ask Parliament what’s on at the commons
+Alexa, Ask Parliament What’s on at the Commons

 There are no events on at the House of Commons today.
 The next event will be on the 13th June 2017.

+Note: if the user opens parliament but using an unrecognised phrase, will Alexa default back to: Welcome to Parliament.
+Say, 'what's on', to find out what’s happening today at the Houses of Parliament.
+Or say, 'help', for more information.

+—

+Try saying, 'what's on'. ?

+As a rule, the Alexa service will only send the request to our skill if the user says a phrase it understands – if it somehow happens the skill defaults to saying ‘Goobye’ and closing – I can make it say the open message if you’d prefer?

+Might be strange if the user managed to get to it after saying a few different things?

+Note: